 Best areas in Dublin — what the data says

-South Dublin electoral divisions record third-level attainment above 70% — but the highest home-ownership rates are in Fingal and west Dublin, where buyers can still afford to purchase.
+South Dublin electoral divisions record third-level attainment above 70%.
+But the highest home-ownership rates are in Fingal and west Dublin, where buyers can still afford to purchase.
 Across 600+ Dublin EDs, the top-five list changes completely depending on what you measure.
 The data is below.

 What makes an area "best" — and for whom?

 - For families: third-level education rate, home ownership, and low unemployment.
-South Dublin suburbs consistently score highest on all three.
+South Dublin suburbs score highest on all three.

 Dublin EDs with the highest employment rates